Heart of Champions

-Heart of Champions (also known as Pressure Point in Australia and the United Kingdom, and Swing in Germany, also its working title) is a 2021 American drama film directed by Michael Mailer, from a screenplay by Vojin Gjaja.
+Heart of Champions (also known as Pressure Point in Australia and the United Kingdom, and Swing in Germany, also its working title) is a 2021 American sports drama film directed by Michael Mailer, from a screenplay by Vojin Gjaja.
 It stars Michael Shannon, Alexander Ludwig, Charles Melton, David James Elliott and Ash Santos.

 The film was released on October 29, 2021 by Vertical Entertainment.
+The film follows the rowing team of a fictional Ivy League university as they aim to win the national championship under the tutelage of a new coach, a Vietnam veteran.